impeccableai/axii-docs/experiments.md

 # Experiments
 ## Introduction

-An Experiment in AXII is an execution of a workflow.
-It is immutable, meaning that once it has been submitted, it cannot be changed.
-This is important for maintaining the integrity and consistency of the results produced by the Experiment.
+An Experiment in AXII is an execution of a Workflow.

 ## Deep Dive